 Having a solid sense of “this is me” entails knowing who you are, what you stand for, and unapologetically holding to your standards when it comes to your social circle and pretty much anything else in your reality.

 When you get to have the realization that you are valid, you will no longer be willing to put up with a lot of the crap you are willing to endure now.

-How I Finally Developed a Sense of Self
+How I Finally Developed an Acknowledgment of the Self

 I made it a habit to ask myself:

 - “Is this what I really wish to do right now?”

 - “How does this situation make me feel?”

 - “How do I feel about hanging out with this person?”

 - “Do I really want to go to this party or do I merely have the automated urge to please someone?”

 I still ask myself these questions today.
 And you know what?
 Every time I do it, I become more and more connected with myself!

 It’s incredibly great to put myself first without feeling guilty or selfish about it.

 Sure, I do have to meet in the middle from time to time with the people who are close to me.
 I’m not saying you should be completely insensitive to other people.

-But it is nce to know that your SELF is legitimate, that you are as relevant as anybody else, and that it is time you begin acknowledging and honoring the sense of self as you deserve.
+But it is nice to know that your SELF is legitimate, that you are as relevant as anybody else, and that it is time you begin acknowledging and honoring the self as you deserve.

 How Your Life Will Change Once You Start Building Healthy Sense of Self

 Knowing who you are comes with many benefits:

 You will become more emotionally stable than you ever imagined.
 You will be satisfied with yourself as you are, without giving in to your past dominant urge to impress people and fit in.

 Your personality will become rock solid as you begin acknowledging and respecting your core values.
 Over time, as you get comfortable with taking care of yourself, you will realize that who you are is good enough, and that you have nothing to prove to anyone.